ptlthg/MinecraftRenderer/README.md

 ```

 Additional flags exist for custom camera views, SNBT item directories, or animated outputs, but the tool is not required for normal library usage.

+It's possible that this might be expanded into proper atlases for actual use, but right now it is just for debugging.

 ## Running tests